andresnava1000/andresnava1000/README.md

 - 👋 Hi, I’m @andresnava1000
 - 👀 I’m interested in ...
 Physics, Math and Programming
-- 🌱 I’m currently learning ... about Machine learning techniques
-- 💞️ I’m looking to collaborate on ...
-Anything with cool animations
 - 📫 How to reach me ... andresnava1000@gmail.com  or ig: andres_nava_02

 <!---